Functions Of Golgi Complex

 Functions of Golgi Complex

-general.
+Several Functions have been attributed to the Golgi complex.
+Most of the functions are based either or indirect observations or deductions.(1) Role in secretion: general.
 There are numerous works describing secretory products in the cisternae of the Golgi complex.
 In the earlier works it was not clear whether secretory products were actually synthesized in the Golgi complex or whether the complex played a secondary role in secretion.

 (2) Role in protein secretion.
 (1) Proteins are formed on the ribosomes attached to the ER.
 (2) These nascent protein are then transferred into the ER.
 (3) From here they go to the Golgi complex.
 (4) In the Golgi complex the proteins are concentrated and transformed into zymogen granules.
 (5) The zymogen granules released from the Gogli complex migrate to the surface of the cell. .